ayham-1/ayham.xyz/content/posts/speech-objective-reality-and-truth.md

 ---
 title: "Speech: Objective Reality and Truth"
 date: 2022-12-18T10:59:37+03:00
-draft: true
 ---

+*The following is my script for a speech I made in my school's Oxford-style debate competition which was held today, on 2022-12-25.
+The motion of the debate was "All Truth is Subjective", I was the opposition's 1st speaker.
+Our team went on to win the debate.*

 Hello Everyone.

-The topic of objective reality versus relativism amuses me.
-It reminds me of a characteristic development children go through from toddlers to adolescents;
+The topic of objective reality versus relativism intrigues me.
+It reminds me of a characteristic development children go through from toddlers into adolescents;
-is the attained ability of understanding that there exists beings outside of itself that have different personalities and thoughts than the infant itself.
+which is the attained ability of understanding that there exists beings outside of itself that have different personalities and thoughts than the infant itself.
 This relates to the relativists argument as, in its essence, in its maximal state, it is the rule of me, myself and I.